ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### Expert Workload Extraction and Simulation

-SGLang also includes a toolset for analyzing and simulating expert workload distribution in Mixture of Experts (MoE) models.
+SGLang also includes a toolset for analyzing and simulating expert workload distribution in MoE models.
 This feature enables users to:

 - **Dump Expert Workload Statistics**: Extract either accumulated statistics or per-batch workload data.
-Accumulated stats support the Expert Parallelism Load Balancer (EPLB) manager for real-time optimization, while per-batch data provides granular insights for analysis and simulation.
+Accumulated stats support the EPLB manager for real-time optimization, while per-batch data provides granular insights for analysis and simulation.
 - **Simulate Expert Utilization**: Model expert balance across various configurations without requiring costly hardware or repeated trials.
 For instance, users can gather workload data from a modest setup (e.g., 2x8xH100 or 8xH200) and simulate the performance for a large-scale 22-node deployment.

 This simulation capability allows users to evaluate how factors like rebalancing frequency, node count, or batch size impact system performance.
 It’s a cost-effective way to fine-tune configurations before scaling up.